russmckendrick/records/content/albums/a-bit-of-what-you-fancy-30th-anniversary-edition-23407643/index.md

 ---
 title: "The Quireboys - A Bit Of What You Fancy 30th Anniversary Edition"
-album_artist: "The Quireboys"
+artist: "The Quireboys"
-album_title: "A Bit Of What You Fancy 30th Anniversary Edition"
+album_name: "A Bit Of What You Fancy 30th Anniversary Edition"
 date: 2022-07-10
 release_id: "23407643"
 slug: "a-bit-of-what-you-fancy-30th-anniversary-edition-23407643"
+hideSummary: true
 cover:
     image: "a-bit-of-what-you-fancy-30th-anniversary-edition-23407643.jpg"
+    alt: "A Bit Of What You Fancy 30th Anniversary Edition by The Quireboys"
+    caption: "A Bit Of What You Fancy 30th Anniversary Edition by The Quireboys"
-tags: ["Rock", "Blues"]
+genres: ["Rock", "Blues"]
-hideSummary: true
+styles: ["Blues Rock", "Rock & Roll", "Piano Blues"]
 ---

 ## Tracklisting